kwagley0/chatterbox/README.md

 ## Overview

-Chatterbox is a full-stack web application with real-time messaging functionality, developed between July 2023 and August 2023.
+Chatterbox is a full-stack web application with real-time messaging functionality.
 The application enables seamless one-on-one and group chat capabilities using the MERN stack (MongoDB, Express.js, React, Node.js).
 It provides users with an intuitive and responsive interface for effective communication.

-## Features

-- Real-time messaging functionality
-- One-on-one and group chat capabilities
-- Authenticated user system with JWT
-- Password encryption using Bcryptjs

 ## Technologies Used